Merry Christmas, Charlie Manson!: Plot

-Stan asks his parents for permission to see Cartman's grandma in Nebraska for the holidays but they refuse because this place is far away from South Park.
-Stan's parents forbid their son to go there and order him to stay with their family for the holidays but he argues with them about it and gets sent to his room without dinner.
-Angry Stan sneaks out to Cartman's grandma's house just in time to join the other boys.
+Stan asks his parents for permission to go with Cartman and his friends who are visiting Cartman's grandma in Nebraska for the holidays.
+However, Sharon refuses because the place is far away from South Park and leaves it up to Randy to grant permission.
+Although Randy is okay with it, Sharon still forbids their son to go there and order him to stay with their family for the holidays but he argues with them about it and gets sent to his room without dinner.
+An angry Stan sneaks out to Cartman's grandma's house just in time to join the other boys.
 During the drive to Nebraska they see a sign for an appearance of Mr. Hankey at a mall.
-When they finally arrive, Cartman's relatives are there, all of whom share Cartman's mannerisms.
+When they finally arrive, Cartman's relatives are there, all of whom share Cartman's mannerisms and are obese.
 At dinner they meet Cartman's Uncle Howard, live via satellite from the state prison.
-Later that night the boys hear someone breaking into the house and discover that it is Uncle Howard and another inmate Charlie Manson.
+Later that night the boys hear someone breaking into the house and discover that it is Uncle Howard and another inmate: Charlie Manson.

 The boys want to go to the mall to see Mr. Hankey, but no one in the family will take them and Cartman is asked to keep an eye on his cousin, Elvin.
 Manson offers to take the boys to the mall.
-Kyle and Stan meet a human-sized Mr. Hankey whom Kyle exposes as a fake causing a riot.
-The boys and Manson escape from the mall but when the riot police recognize Manson, they get into a televised high speed chase with the police.
-Meanwhile the Marsh family realizes Stan has run away and head out to Nebraska to find him.
+Kyle and Stan meet a human-sized Mr. Hankey whom Kyle exposes as a fake, causing a riot.
+The boys and Manson escape from the mall but when the riot police recognize Manson, they get into a televised high-speed chase with the police.
+Meanwhile, the Marsh family realizes Stan has run away and head out to Nebraska to find him.

 Manson arrives at Cartman's grandma's house and together with Uncle Howard proceeds to hold everyone hostage.
 Stan's parents arrive and Sharon scolds him for disobeying their order to not go to Cartman's grandma's house in Nebraska and for leaving his house without their permission.
-Stan asks to make an escape with Uncle Howard and Manson but Manson talks to him about the meaning of family which makes him change his mind.
-Manson and Uncle Howard surrender and sing a holiday-special style song.
+Stan asks to make an escape with Uncle Howard and Manson but the latter talks to him about the meaning of family which makes him change his mind.
+Kenny gets killed by the police when displaying a white flag as surrender.
+Manson and Uncle Howard release the hostages and surrender to the authorities.
+Having a change of heart, Manson expresses remorse for his crimes and sings a holiday-special style song.
 Stan's parents agree that they were unreasonable when denying him a Christmas with his friends and they will punish him after the holidays.
-Later as Manson goes to sleep in prison Stan, Kyle and all of the Cartmans appear to sing "Hark!
+Later as Manson goes to sleep in prison, Stan, Kyle and all of the Cartmans appear to sing "Hark!
 The Herald Angels Sing" to Manson.
-Afterwards Stan tells Kyle how messed up the events of the episode were.
+Afterwards, Stan tells Kyle how messed up the events of the episode were.